infamousjoeg/workshop-orchestration/README.md

 * Removal of:
   * Active Directory User Object
-  * CyberArk Account Objects within Safe
-  * CyberArk EPVUser Licensed User from Safe Ownership
+  * CyberArk Safe & all account objects within
   * CyberArk Application Identity
+  * CyberArk LDAP Directory Mapping
+  * Active Directory Group Object

 Unfortunately, the safe will need to be removed 24 hours after [teardown.ps1](teardown.ps1) is ran due to retention policy of 1 day.